O7Mejri/O7Mejri/README.md

 - 👋 Hi, I’m @O7Mejri
-- 👀 I’m interested in Ai and web developement.
+- 👀 I’m interested in AI and Web Developement.
-- 🌱 I’m currently learning React and Math for machine learning
+- 🌱 I’m currently learning React and Machine Learning
 - 💞️ I’m looking to collaborate on small projects for the porpuse of learning.
-- 📫 How to reach me: gmail: oussama.mejri@ieee.org or anything else..
+- 📫 How to reach me: gmail: oussama.mejri@enis.tn or anything else..

 <!---
 O7Mejri/O7Mejri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.